WSLUser/ScientificLinuxtoCentOSTransition/README.md

 Note: If you're running WSL and using this script, be sure to relaunch your terminal after running the script.

 I recommend using [Windows Terminal](https://github.com/microsoft/terminal).

+Credits: This is an updated version of what's covered in https://wiki.centos.org/HowTos/MigrationGuide.
+Feel free to give them a PR with this script.
+All I ask is I get credit for updating the migration steps.